National Planning Pioneers

 Known for his 1792 plan of Washington, D.C., whose radial streets and grand vistas influenced generations of American planners, Parisian born Pierre Charles L'Enfant was made a major in the Continental Army in 1778 and was later charged with creating a plan for locating public buildings in the new capital city on the Potomac River.
 Designated a National Planning Pioneer in 1992.

 Kevin Lynch was a professor at the Massachusetts Institute of Technology, his alma mater.
-His most famous work, Image of the City, was published in 1960 and the result of a five-year study on how people perceive and organize spatial information as they navigate through cities.
+His most famous work, Image of the City, published in 1960, was the result of a five-year study on how people perceive and organize spatial information as they navigate through cities.
 Designated a National Planning Pioneer in 1990.

 Conservationist and forester Benton MacKaye is most well known for having conceptualized and later having helped create the Appalachian Trail.
 He studied at Harvard University and went on to publish The New Exploration in 1928.
 The book was the first to apply the principles of Patrick Geddes of Scotland, the father of regional planning, to regional development in the United States.
 MacKaye's efforts in the 1920s created the foundations for the Tennessee Valley Authority and the Rural Resettlement Program.
 Designated a National Planning Pioneer in 1999.